 Wake up with the sun and get into Mackinac’s waters for an early-morning kayak paddle, giving you a different perspective on Michigan’s most famous island as it awakens to a new day.
 Or, if the flight to Mackinac was too brief, book an airplane tour of the area and see the island and the magnificent Mackinac Bridge from above.

 For a morning that’s more down to earth, visit one of the island’s delightful butterfly houses where scores of beautiful insects flutter all around you.
 Or take a walk to the “Somewhere in Time” Gazebo featured in the 1979 cult classic starring Jane Seymour and Christopher Reeve.

-You can laze away the afternoon in one of the island’s relaxing spas, string a hammock between two trees along the shore or mosey through one of Mackinac’s extraordinary cultural attractions such as the Governor’s Summer Residence, the Richard & Jane Manoogian Mackinac Art Museum or, of course, historic Fort Mackinac with daily reenactments of life from the 1880s.
+You can laze away the afternoon in one of the island’s relaxing spas, string a hammock between two trees along the shore (a reminder, overnight hammocking is not allowed on Mackinac Island), or mosey through one of Mackinac’s extraordinary cultural attractions such as the Governor’s Summer Residence, the Richard & Jane Manoogian Mackinac Art Museum or, of course, historic Fort Mackinac with daily reenactments of life from the 1880s.

 MaLater, get a taste of Mackinac nightlife with a pub crawl from one end of town to the other or enjoy the zany side of the island downtown at the Haunted Theatre and Maze of Mirrors.
 For a more intimate evening, hike up to Fort Holmes – the highest point on the island – for a picnic and stargazing.